Home | Browse Topics | Immigration & refugees | Immigration | Family violence, vulnerable migrants, and other special visa policies

 Reporting the violence doesn’t mean you won’t be able to get a visa and stay in New Zealand.

 Immigration NZ uses the same wide meaning of family or domestic violence as in the family/domestic violence laws.
-This includes physical, sexual and psychological violence or abuse.
-See definition in the “Family violence and elder abuse” chapter.
+This includes physical, sexual and psychological violence or abuse (see: “Family violence and elder abuse”).

 The Immigration New Zealand staff who will deal with your application have special training in dealing with family/domestic violence and its effects.
 You’ll also be given priority over other residence applications.